Bolivia travel blog by Mark Berman -

-I have travelled this leg in both directions 3 times in all, it is a nice bus journey that includes crossing Lake Titicaca briefly, it takes
+I have travelled this leg in both directions 4 times in all, it is a nice bus journey that includes crossing Lake Titicaca briefly (Strait of Tiquina).
+It takes

 up to 3hrs.